Edition date season 4 of Chilling Adventures of Sabrina | Netflix plot, cast, trailer - Mash Viral

 Chilling Adventures of Sabrina is based on comics with the same name and is set in the same universe as fellow teenage drama Riverdale.

-Kiernan Shipka with Mad Men as the titular witch, the dark reboot of the chirpy 90’s sitcom is currently in the third season (or part 3, as it is officially named on Netflix).
+With Mad Men’s Kiernan Shipka as the titular witch, the dark reboot of the chirpy 90’s sitcom is currently in its third season (or part 3, as it is officially named on Netflix).
 But will Greendale’s witches return to literally raise hell for the fourth time?

 Here’s everything we know so far …